deBeee/JobOffers/README.md

 # JobOffers

-### Web application aimed at assisting Junior Java Developers in finding the optimal job offers!
+### Web application aimed at assisting Junior Java Developers in finding job offers!

-JobOffers is a web application built on Spring Boot, designed to aggregate job offers for Junior Java Developers.
-It retrieves offers from external server at scheduled intervals.
-Leveraging Spring Boot Security, the application ensures authentication process for users to access its functionalities.
-Users are required to register on the platform.
-Then, after successful login, they receive JWT token.
-This token should be included in the header of each request to authenticate the user enabling them to view existing offers and add new ones.
-For a user-friendly interface I have implemented intuitive frontend in Angular.
+JobOffers is a web application built on Spring Boot.
+It’s main goal is to aggregate job offers for Junior Java Developers.
+It retrieves offers from external server at scheduled intervals and saves them in MongoDB database.
+Only authenticated users have access to the application.
+Authorization and authentication is implemented using Spring Boot Security and JWT tokens.
+Once user is successfully logged in he can view, add and search offers.
+Application has good coverage with unit and integration tests, including typical scenario test.
+Controllers are tested via mockMvc, external server with offers was stubbed using WireMock and MongoDB test instances are created using Testcontainers.
+For asynchronous scheduler testing Awaitility is used.
+Application also utilizes Redis for caching.
+It is implemented in modular monolithic hexagonal architecture and follows facade design pattern.
+Frontend is written in Angular accompanied by Tailwind CSS.
-Everything is deployed on AWS and can be accessed at:
+Everything is containerized and deployed on AWS EC2 server.
+Nginx is used as web server.
+Application can be accessed at:

 http://ec2-3-75-193-77.eu-central-1.compute.amazonaws.com